Entanglement with a mode observable via a tunable interaction with a qubit: Detection of QEE

 Note, that the ``detection'' Hamiltonian, determining $\hat{U}'_{PD}(\tau)$ does not need to be of the same form as Hamiltonian (\ref{ham}) for the scheme to detect entanglement, nor does it have to be of PD type.
 We use a Hamiltonian analogous to that of Eq.~(\ref{ham}) due to experimental feasibility to tuning of the interaction present for transmon qubits and trapped ions.

-In the following, we aim to indirectly detect the formation of QEE for Hamiltonian (\ref{ham}) with $\alpha/\beta=(1+i)/2$ and initial state of the environment given by the Gibbs state corresponding to the Hamiltonian $\hat{H}_0=\Omega\hat{a}^{\dagger}\hat{a}$, $\hat{R}(0)\sim\exp\{\hat{H}_0/{\mathrm{k_B}T}\}$.
+In the following, we aim to indirectly detect the formation of QEE for Hamiltonian (\ref{ham}) with $\alpha/\beta=(1+i)/2$ and initial state of the environment given by the thermal equilibrium state \cite{glauber63} with the density matrix $\hat{R}(0)\sim\exp\{\Gamma\hat{a}^{\dagger}\hat{a}/{\mathrm{k_B}T}\}$.
 From Ref.~\cite{strzalka24}, we know that the evolution is entangling at finite temperatures.
 The measurement phase involves the same Hamiltonian with a different parameter $\alpha$, $\alpha/\beta=1/\sqrt{2}$.
 The parameters $\alpha$ and $\beta$ in both phases are chosen in a fairly arbitrary way, such that entanglement can be detected and the effect of the interaction is visible on similar time-scales in both phases.
 We have found that an imaginary component in only one of the Hamiltonians tends to maximize the discrepancy between the two types of decoherence curves (\ref{deta}).

 Fig.~\ref{fig_d2} shows the zero-temperature evolution of the real and imaginary parts of the transmon qubit coherence in the measurement part of the time-dependent QEE detection scheme, for the qubit prepared in pointer state $|0\rangle$ and prepared in pointer state $|1\rangle$, given by Eq.~(\ref{deta}).
 In Fig.~\ref{fig_d2} (a) the preparation time is zero, so there is no QEE to be detected; the detection curves here overlap exactly.
 In Fig.~\ref{fig_d2} (b) the preparation phase lasted $\beta t/\hbar=2$, and any difference in either the real or the imaginary parts signifies that the Hamiltonian with $\alpha/\beta=(1+i)/2$ would lead to QEE between any superposition of qubit pointer states and the zero-temperature Gibbs state after this time has elapsed.
 We observe a large difference between the coherence curves both in the real and imaginary parts, so this method not only allows for the detection of QEE, but this entanglement would be relatively easy to distinguish in the data.